Parathyroid Hormone, Fine-Needle Aspiration Biopsy (FNAB)-Needle Wash

 Send specimen frozen to Mayo Medical Laboratories for analysis.

 The biopsied site of each specimen must be clearly identified in LIS and/or batch sheet.

 Specimen Required Defines the optimal specimen.
 This field describes the type of specimen required to perform the test and the preferred volume to complete testing.
 The volume allows automated processing, fastest throughput and, when indicated, repeat or reflex testing.

-3. If more than 1 area is biopsied, each biopsy area should be submitted as a separate specimen under a separate order.
-Clearly identify each specimen.
+1. If more than 1 site is biopsied, each washing material should be submitted on a separate tube and under a different order number.